dkadyrov/dankpy/README.md

 ## Installation

-Place your terminal/command prompt into the downloaded folder and enter the following command:
+Navigate your terminal/command prompt into the downloaded folder and enter the following command:

 ```bash
 pip install .
 ```
 ## Examples

 ### Example of Graph Function